cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 -   `observations`: _list[tuple(str, protobuf class instance)]_ - The observations to send to actors.
 The string in the tuple is the name of the destination actor (or "\*" for all actors).
 The name of the actors can be found in `cogment.yaml` under `trial_params:actors:name`.
-The protobuf class is Observation Space for that actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.
+The protobuf class is the Observation Space for that actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.

 Return: None